P.O.W.: Prisoners of War

 In Closing

 Despite my faults with it I really like P.O.W.
-Double Dragon 2 is still my favorite beat em up for the system but Prisoners of War is a close second or third.
+Double Dragon 2 and River City Ransom are still my favorite beat em ups for the system but Prisoners of War is a not far behind.
 Definitely worth tracking down and another notch in SNK’s belt in terms of their NES arcade conversions.

 Prisoners of War